mickaelsilva/chewBBACA_deprecated/README.md

 **Input file definition:**

  `allffnfile.fasta` : a fasta file resulting from concatenating all the fasta files containing all the genes for the genomes we want to use for the creating the wgMLST schema.
 In Genebank this files usually have the *.fnn*  extension.
-A commonly used and highly efficient software for bacterial genome annotation, [Prokka](https://github.com/tseemann/prokka/blob/master/README.md), also provide *.ffn* files with its output.
+A commonly used and highly efficient software for bacterial genome annotation, [Prokka](https://github.com/tseemann/prokka), also provide *.ffn* files with its output.
+Another source for bacteria .ffn files is NCBI at ftp://ftp.ncbi.nih.gov/genomes/archive/old_genbank/Bacteria/

 **Outputs:**